 Established in 1872, the Tokyo National Museum is the oldest and largest museum in Japan.
-The museum holds over 110,000 objects, which include more than 87 Japanese National Treasures and 610 Important Cultural Property holdings.
-The museum’s collections focus on ancient Japanese art and Asian art along the Silk Road but there is also a large collection of Greco-Buddhist art.
+The museum, which holds over 110,000 objects, focuses on ancient Japanese art and Asian art along the Silk Road.
+There is also a large collection of Greco-Buddhist art.

-During our travels we will encounter many traditional and historic temples and explored the variety of gardens that play such an important role in the complex.
-Today we will have the opportunity to visit a contemporary temple – the Ekouin Nenbutsudo Temple.
-This is a newly built modern temple in the lively heart of Tokyo.
-Here we will see the skill by which the architects have utilised the precious space available, and how the traditional components of a temple complex have been reinterpreted in a contemporary structure.
-In place of a small stroll garden using moss or stone or sand, here bamboo is used to create a green space for contemplation in this busy metropolis.
+During our travels we’ll encounter many traditional and historic temples and explore a variety of gardens that play such an important role in these complexes.
+This afternoon we visit a contemporary temple – the Ekouin Nenbutsudo Temple by Yutaka Kawahara Design Studio.
+Completed in 2013, in the lively heart of Tokyo, this Buddhist complex is intended to represent the ‘Gokuraku’ or ‘Paradise in the Sky’ and is comprised of the three traditional structures associated with Buddhist architecture – the vihara (monastery), the stupa (pagoda), and the shrine – stacked one atop the other in response to its compact site.
+In place of a small stroll garden using moss, stone or sand, here bamboo is used to create a green space for contemplation in this busy metropolis.
 (Overnight Tokyo) B

 Kawaguchiko – 1 night

-Today we depart Tokyo by coach and travel west to the iconic Mt Fuji, the largest volcano in Japan.
-This is Japan’s highest peak at 3776m.
+Today we depart Tokyo by coach and travel west to the iconic Mount Fuji, the largest volcano in Japan.
+This is Japan’s highest peak at 3,776 metres.
 It last erupted in 1707 and forms a near perfect cone.
 Mount Fuji is arguably Japan’s most important landmark, which stands for the nation’s identity.
 It has been pictured countless times, not least in Katsushika Hokusai’s Thirty-Six Views of Mount Fuji (1826-1833).

-On the way to Mount Fuji we visit the beautiful Sankei-en Garden, a spacious Japanese style garden in southern Yokohama, in which are set a number of historic buildings from across Japan.
-There is a pond, small rivers, a profusion of flowers and wonderful scrolling trails.
+On the way to Mount Fuji we visit the beautiful Sankei-en, a spacious Japanese-style garden in southern Yokohama, in which are set a number of historic buildings from across Japan.
+There are a pond, small rivers, a profusion of flowers and wonderful scrolling trails.
 The garden, built by Hara Sankei, was opened to the public in 1904.
-Among the historic buildings in the park are the elegant residence of a daimyo (feudal lord), several tea houses, and the main hall and three storied pagoda of Kyoto’s old Tomyoji Temple.
+Among the historic buildings in the park are the elegant residence of a daimyo (feudal lord), several teahouses, and the main hall and three storied pagoda of Tomyo-ji, the abandoned temple of Kyoto.

 Note: Our luggage will be transported separately to our hotel in Matsumoto.
 An overnight bag will be needed for use in Kawaguchiko.